 A successful launch of the Elson S. Floyd College of Medicine is also high on the list of the president’s priorities.
 Created by the legislature in 2015, the college received national accreditation in October and welcomes the inaugural class of 60 medical students in August.

-During his first eight months at WSU, President Schulz has emphasized listening to the Cougar Nation since he arrived at WSU.
+President Schulz has emphasized listening to the Cougar Nation since he arrived at WSU.
 He meets regularly with faculty, staff, students, alumni, and other members of the Cougar family—across the state and beyond—as he partners with others to build upon the University’s recent successes.

 The University has achieved several significant milestones under President Schulz’s leadership:

-- Statewide enrollment reached the 30,000-student milestone for the first time in the fall
+- Statewide enrollment reached the 30,000-student milestone for the first time in fall, 2016

 - The Elson S. Floyd College of Medicine achieved preliminary accreditation in October, 2016